How To Get Better Vision Quickly

 When standing on the trampoline, you need to be inline with two objects that have some distance between each other.
 I typically position my rebounder so I can see out of a window that has a horizontal bar in the middle.
 Behind the bar, I look for an object outside of the window.
 In the example below, there is an old shed that I see across the yard that is inline the horizontal bar of the window.

-Now comes the fun part!
+Now comes the fun part to get better vision!
 When I first start jumping on the trampoline, I stare at the center of the horizontal bar.
 As I jump up and down, I notice that the shed in the background appears to move up and down in my peripheral vision.
-I’m not looking directly at the shed, I’m just looking at the horizontal bar but noticing the movement of the shed in the background.
+I’m not looking directly at the shed, I’m just looking at the horizontal bar, but noticing the movement of the shed in the background.
 I do this for about 5 to 10 jumps.

 Next, I stop staring at the horizontal bar and look at the shed in the background.
 As I jump up and down, the shed will appear to be still, but now the horizontal bar, that’s in my foreground peripheral vision, will appear to move up and down.
 I do this for about 5 to 10 jumps.